Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Related Works

 Despite these inherent limitations, the fusion of visual and wireless modalities has emerged as a promising avenue for addressing complex real-world challenges.
 Several pioneering works have demonstrated the potential of vision-wireless fusion.
 For instance, Liu \etal~\cite{liu2020vision} advanced the field by integrating wireless trajectories to enhance person reidentification, a task traditionally dominated by visual data.
 Their work addressed the complexities of human appearance variations, such as changes in clothing and posture, by leveraging the complementary strengths of wireless data.
 Similarly, Alahi \etal~\cite{alahi2015rgb} innovatively combined RGB-D cameras and Wi-Fi signal data to improve indoor localization, demonstrating how wireless signals from individuals' smartphones could augment visual systems in navigation tasks.
 In another significant contribution, Papaioannou \etal~\cite{papaioannou2015accurate} applied vision-wireless fusion in dynamic industrial environments, effectively tracking individuals across modalities to ensure robust performance in high-stakes applications.

 While these foundational studies have highlighted the potential of vision-wireless fusion in various tasks, a notable gap remains in leveraging visual data for denoising noisy sensor trajectories.
-This limitation is particularly critical in scenarios involving out-of-sight agents, such as autonomous driving, surveillance, and robotics, where sensor noise and the absence of visual context can significantly impair system reliability.
+This limitation is particularly critical in scenarios involving out-of-sight agents, such as autonomous driving, surveillance, VLM~\cite{zhang2025unified,zhangpixels,he2025understanding}, video generation~\cite{zhang2024open}, multimodal learning~\cite{Jianglin2025,lu2025representation,li2025core}, world models~\cite{zhang2026thinkjepa}, and robotics, where sensor noise and the absence of visual context can significantly impair system reliability.
 Our research addresses this gap by focusing on the use of visual modalities to denoise sensor data, enabling more accurate and robust trajectory predictions.
 By bridging this gap, our work contributes to the advancement of vision-wireless fusion, particularly in enhancing the performance of systems operating in increasingly complex and unpredictable environments.